OscarTroncoso/Economy-and-finances/README.md

-# Economy-and-finances
+# Economic-and-finance
-I'm a student of the Sabana University that have programming skills and I'm very interested to aboard all the finance sector
+I am a student of international economics and finance, I really like finance and the area of programming, so throughout my career I have dynamically prototyped a series of econometric and financial models in different programming languages.